 The rise of internet business also means that fewer stores must constrain themselves to the limits of shelf space and can stock a wide range of items.
 Ultimately, this creates more choices for the consumer.

-The Long Tail Effect theory in practice explained
+The Long Tail Effect Theory Use Cases

 Businesses can benefit from this trend by stocking a variety of individualized, niche items.
 Given enough traffic, products that have a low sales volume can collectively make up a market equal to or larger than that of the most popular, best-selling items.

 According to Anderson’s theory, this will become increasingly true as economic culture shifts farther away from monogamous, trend-following purchasing.
 Modern customers are becoming more interested in products and services that seem unique and fit their individual needs and tastes, creating more demand for a greater number of more unique items.

 One company that has employed the long tail effect with great success is Amazon.
 As an online retailer, Amazon can stock a vast number of different products and therefore meet the needs of many different individuals.
 A large proportion of Amazon’s sales come from obscure books that may not be available in traditional brick and mortar stores, rather than popular best sellers.